Struct wayland_client::protocol::wl_surface::WlSurface

 commit pending surface state

 Surface state (input, opaque, and damage regions, attached buffers, etc.) is double-buffered.
-Protocol requests modify the pending state, as opposed to the current state in use by the compositor.
-A commit request atomically applies all pending state, replacing the current state.
-After commit, the new pending state is as documented for each related request.
+Protocol requests modify the pending state, as opposed to the active state in use by the compositor.

 All requests that need a commit to become effective are documented to affect double-buffered state.